 Sharing food is a bonding experience.
 It is something we do as humans with each other as well as with the pets we love.
-However, human and canine biology are very different and some food that is beneficial to us can be fatal to our canine companions.
+However, human and canine biology is very different, and some food that is beneficial to us can be fatal to our canine companions.
+It is not always wise to share human foods with dogs, but sometimes we don’t always know what human foods are good and bad for puppies.
 Here are two lists of food, one that is good for your puppy and the other that is not.
 Because the wrong food can have such devastating consequences, we will begin with the negative list.

 Most lists will name individual foods to avoid.
-Here, we give you 7 ingredients and foods, instead.
-With this information, there is no need to memorize long lists – simply watch out for these danger signs.
+Here, we give you seven ingredients and foods instead.
+With this information, there is no need to memorize long lists – watch out for these danger signs.

 Of course, always be safe with up to date health checks & vaccinations for your puppy.